-- (1) If an application for a grant is made by a trust corporation other than the Public Trustee, the affidavit in support of the application signed by the officer appointed by the corporation must - - (a) contain a statement that the corporation is a trust corporation; and - (b) unless the corporation has been appointed executor, contain details of how the corporation has been authorised to apply for the grant by the persons entitled to apply for the grant. - (2) For the purposes of rules 40 and 55, if the applicant is a corporation or association, the affidavit in support of the application is to be made by -
+- (1) If an application for a grant is made by a trust corporation other than the Public Trustee, the affidavit in support of the application signed by the officer appointed by the corporation must - (a) contain a statement that the corporation is a trust corporation; and - (b) unless the corporation has been appointed executor, contain details of how the corporation has been authorised to apply for the grant by the persons entitled to apply for the grant. - (2) For the purposes of rules 40 and 55, if the applicant is a corporation or association, the affidavit in support of the application is to be made by -

-Sta ututory Rules 2017, No. 69 r.
-37 Part 5 - Application Requirements for Grants Generally (a) in the case of a trust corporation, its director or other responsible officer; and (b) in the case of a non-trust corporation, or unincorporated association, its authorised representative.
-(3) may 1 author e purposes of subrule (2)(b), the Registrar require proof of the appointment of the rised representative of a non-trust ration or unincorporated association.
-37. requirements for supporting affidavit if rt order affects application
+- (a) in the case of a trust corporation, its director or other responsible officer; and - (b) in the case of a non-trust corporation, or unincorporated association, its authorised representative. - (3) For the purposes of subrule (2)(b), the Registrar may require proof of the appointment of the authorised representative of a non-trust corporation or unincorporated association.

+37. Additional requirements for supporting affidavit if existing court order affects application

-- (1) If the Court or a judge, or a foreign court, has made an order, or issued a judgment, affecting an application for a grant, the applicant for the grant in addition to any other requirements relating to the application must, in the affidavit supporting the application for the grant - - (a) identify the proceeding resulting in the order or judgment affecting the application for the grant; and - (b) annex a sealed copy or a Registrycertified copy of the order or judgment affecting the application for the grant; and - (c) provide any other details or material necessary in the circumstances, or as directed by the Court, a judge or the Registrar.
+- (1) If the Court or a judge, or a foreign court, has made an order, or issued a judgment, affecting an application for a grant, the applicant for the grant in addition to any other requirements relating to the application must, in the affidavit supporting the application for the grant - (a) identify the proceeding resulting in the order or judgment affecting the application for the grant; and - (b) annex a sealed copy or a Registrycertified copy of the order or judgment affecting the application for the grant; and - (c) provide any other details or material necessary in the circumstances, or as directed by the Court, a judge or the Registrar.